intentjs/docs/docs/task-scheduling.md

 ## Defining Schedules

-Intent offers you the flexibility of defining the schedules anywhere in your `app` directory.
-To get started, let's take a look at an example.
+The schedules are defined in the `ServiceProvider#schedules` class, present inside the `app/boot/sp` directory To get started, let's take a look at an example.
 In this example, we will schedule a callback to be called every day at 1PM.
 Within this callback, we will execute a database query to get count of all users.

 ```ts
 import { Schedule } from '@intentjs/core/schedule';